 The principal activity of the Group in the year under review was that of an energy project, based on the exploration and development of coal, and building a mine-mouth power plant in Pakistan.
 The exploration and development is primarily carried out in Pakistan, but the Group is controlled, financed and administered within the United Kingdom which remains the principal place of business.
 The Group's business model is to create value through a balanced portfolio of energy assets at various stages in the value cycle, through the procurement of exploration leases, exploitation work, development of commercially viable discoveries, and implementation and operation.
-The Group will seek judiciously to enhance value further through asset trade.
+The Group will seek judiciously to enhance value further through asset deals.
+Towards the end of the period the Company acquired interests in two gold projects in Western Australia.